CrayLabs/SmartSim/doc/model.rst

     .. group-tab:: Script
         **Activate Script Prefixing in the Application**

-        Users can configure script prefixing in the application script by using the ``Client`` function ``use_model_ensemble_prefix()``.
+        Users can configure script prefixing in the application by using the ``Client`` function ``use_model_ensemble_prefix()``.
 By specifying a boolean value to the function, users can turn prefixing on and off.